 Who doesn’t love running around in a sunny field with a butterfly net?
-Monarchs migrate en masse to Mexico every year for the winter, and we would like to learn more about their migration and population status by tagging them.
-Tremont volunteers have been tagging monarch butterflies in Cade’s Cove for many years.
-Participants also catch and identify other butterfly and insect species.
+Eastern Monarchs migrate en masse to Mexico every year for the winter, and we would like to learn more about their migration and population status by tagging them.
+This free educational program engages participants in monarch natural history, community science, identification of local butterflies, and connection to place in the Great Smoky Mountains.

 Age Group: Any age.
 Children under 18 need an adult guardian in attendance.

 Seasonality: Annually each fall.
 Dates are published in early September.